Birlouix/Front-framework/README.md

 ## Configuration

-- The framework's main parameters à located in the `params.json` file
+- The framework's main parameters are located in the `params.json` file

 ## Tasks description